ONSdigital/dp-zebedee-content/scripts/service-accounts/README.md

 go build -o generator
 ```

-6. Run the script: Assuming everything is good the script will generate a service account for each service listed under
+6. Run the script: Assuming everything is good the script will generate a service account for each service listed in

-`dp-zebedee-content/scripts/service-accounts/generateServiceAccounts.go` var `services`.
-The script is non destructive
+        `dp-zebedee-content/scripts/service-accounts/generateServiceAccounts.go`.

-so if a service account already exists it will not be overwritten.
+    `-dir` is the path of the service account directory where the generated service account files will be written.
+If

-`-dir` is the path of the service account directory where generated service account files will be written.
-If you have
+    you have created a volume mapping as defined in step 2 this will be `-dir="/zebedee/services"`.

-created a volume mapping as defined in step 2 this will be `-dir="/zebedee/services"`
+     **The script is non destructive**: If a service account already exists it will not be overwritten.
 ```
 export HUMAN_LOG=true